2019 Paving Program

 The design for the rehabilitation of the historic Sunnyside Street Bridge in the Yantic Village is complete.
 Construction is scheduled to start in the spring of 2020.
 The project includes repair of the parapet walls that flank both sides of the bridge, repair of stone turrets on the south side of the bridge, relocating overhead utilities, and resurfacing the road.
 The Federal Highway Administration (FHWA) is funding 80% of the project cost through the Federal Local Bridge Program, which is administered by the State of Connecticut Department of Transportation (CTDOT).

 Norwich Avenue Sidewalks

-This sidewalk project is being funded through a Community Development Block Grant in the amount of $183,000.
-The proposed sidewalks will run from McKay St. northerly approximately 1,300 feet.
-Eventually these sidewalks will run to Hunters Road pending future funding.
-The project will include sidewalks and granite curbing.
-The design will begin this fall, and the work will be completed in the spring of 2019.
+Construction has been completed on this sidewalk project, which is being funded through a Community Development Block Grant in the amount of $183,000.
+The sidewalks run from McKay St. northerly to Hunters Road.
+The project includes sidewalks and granite curbing.

 ADA Entrance for Youth Services

 This ADA project is being funded through a Community Development Block Grant in the amount of $60,000.
 The project involves improving the entrance to the recently relocated Youth Services Office in the Recreation building.
 The project will include a raised platform entrance and ramp from a new handicap parking space.
-The design will begin this fall, and the work will be completed in the spring of 2019.
+The design for this project has been completed.
+Construction is scheduled to start in the fall of 2019.